Shirlyngit/REVENUE_ANALYSIS_OF_ATLIQ_HOTELS/README.md

- # 🏘 REVENUE ANALYSIS OF ATLIQ HOTELS

-AtliQ Grands owns multiple five-star hotels across India.
-They have been in the hospitality industry for the past 20 years.
-Due to strategic moves from other competitors and ineffective decision-making in management, AtliQ Grands are losing its market share and revenue in the luxury/business hotels category.
-As a strategic move, the managing director of AtliQ Grands wanted to incorporate “Business and Data Intelligence” to regain their market share and revenue.
-However, they do not have an in-house data analytics team to provide them with these insights.

-Their revenue management team had decided to hire a 3rd party service provider to provide them with insights from their historical data.

 ## ANALYSIS DASHBOARD OF ATLIQ REVENUE TREND PREVIEW:

 *  Below is a preview of the dashboard created from the historical data given, to protray revenue trend and data insights extracted.